C4erries/wave-mq/README.md

   - ensure idempotence and correct offset tracking on follower.
 - Start replication loops for follower partitions:
   - derive follower assignments from `ClusterMetadata` (roles/replicas);
-  - for each follower partition, run a `PartitionReplicator` pointing at the leader’s `BrokerInfo`.
+  - for each follower partition, run a `PartitionReplicator` pointing at the leaderвЂ™s `BrokerInfo`.
   - Use `ReportReplicaProgress` to maintain ISR:
   - report follower progress (last applied offset + leader HighWatermark) back to the controller;
   - controller updates `ISR` and `Version` accordingly.